let

 let x = 1 + 2;

-This Statement computes the expression 1 + 2
+This Statement computes the expression 1 + 2 (the result is 3 of course),

-and we call it x
+and we call it x.

 Frankly, this is a variable,

-and you can use x
+and you can use x as a Value.

-The last ;
+The last ; is required.

 This Statement can be denoted by following BNF;